thecodingdoc/neep/README.md

 ```

 **Output file**
 The output will be in tab-separated format with a header.
+Each line corresponds to one line from the expression matrix input.
+The molecular objects are ordered from lowest to highest adjusted NEEP p-value.

-Column 1: molecular object id
+Column 1: molecular object ID; the same IDs used from the user defined expression file
-Column 2: best log-rank statistic
+Column 2: best log-rank statistic; the highest log-rank statistic generated across the threshold range
 Column 3: null empirically estimated p-value (neep)
-Column 4: adjusted neep
+Column 4: FDR adjusted neep; column 3 after FDR p-value correction
 Column 5: direction (i.e. which survival curve is higher, *low* or *high*)
+Column 6: hazard ratio
+Column 7: 1 year mortality ratio
+Column 8: 2 year mortality ratio
+Column 9: 5 year mortality ratio

 # Contributing to NEEP